 Merian Stewart, Ed.D., Principal, Franklin Elementary School

-Now in her 28th year as an educator, Dr. Merian Stewart returns to elementary school with a wealth of experience from Washington Middle School where she was principal since 2008, and where she ushered the school through its transition into a magnet campus with a Science, Technology, Engineering, Art and Math focus.
+Entering her 31st year as an educator, Dr. Merian Stewart brings a wealth of experience from Washington Middle School where she was principal since 2008, and where she ushered the school through its transition into a magnet campus with a Science, Technology, Engineering, Art and Math focus.
 She was the school's assistant principal since 2006.
 Prior to that, Dr. Stewart served as Director of Programs and Services for the D'Veal Family and Youth Services Mental Health Agency.
 Dr. Stewart was previously principal for PUSD's Noyes Elementary from 1999-2004.
 She began her career as an elementary school teacher in PUSD.
 Dr. Stewart earned an Ed.D. in Education Leadership and Change from The Fielding Institute in Santa Barbara, California; a Master's in Human Development from Pacific Oaks College in Pasadena; and a Bachelor's Degree in Child Development from CSU Los Angeles.

 "I am excited to work with the parents, staff, and students of Franklin Elementary to build a school of high expectations, rigor and excellence," she says.
 "I am pleased to return to the elementary level and ensure that students are prepared for a successful transition to middle achool."